-Hailed by the Los Angeles Times as “a splendid musical mind”, Mark Isaacs is an internationally-acclaimed composer, pianist and conductor in classical music and jazz.
+Hailed by the Los Angeles Times as “a splendid musical mind”, Mark Isaacs (b.
+1958) has achieved widespread recognition as a pianist and composer working in both classical music and jazz.

-He has composed over 100 works, many commissioned by some of Australia’s most prestigious ensembles, orchestras and soloists and ranging across orchestral, chamber, choral, solo pieces as well as scores for film, television and the theatre.
+He has given recitals as a classical pianist, conducted orchestras and as a classical concert hall composer has composed more than 100 major works, many commissioned by some of Australia’s most prestigious ensembles, orchestras and soloists and ranging across orchestral, chamber, choral, solo pieces as well as scores for film, television and the theatre.

-He has received many awards including an Australia Council Fellowship, the Albert H. Maggs Composition Award and the Jean Bogan Prize for Piano Composition.
-Isaacs was a prize-winner in the Tokyo International Competition for Chamber Music Composition, a finalist in the 2013 Paul Lowin Orchestral Prize and has twice been nominated for the ARIA Award.
+His compositions have received numerous awards and accolades, including an Australia Council Fellowship, the inaugural Miriam Hyde Composer-Pianist Award, the 2007 Albert H. Maggs Composition Award, and the 2012 Jean Bogan Prize for Piano Composition.
+Isaacs has also been a prize-winner in the Tokyo International Competition for Chamber Music Composition, and was a finalist in the 2013 Paul Lowin Orchestral Prize.

-In 2015 he conducted the premiere of his Chamber Symphony at City Recital Hall, Sydney, with Omega Ensemble and also conducted the Queensland Conservatorium Symphony Orchestra in a concert of his orchestral works.
+His Chamber Symphony – conducted by the composer – was premiered in July 2015 at the City Recital Hall, Sydney, and in September 2015 Mark Isaacs conducted the Queensland Conservatorium Symphony Orchestra in a program of his own orchestral works.